 Add 1/2 cup chopped onion.
 Sauté in butter until onions are translucent and tender.

-Add 4 cups of chicken broth or stock, and deglaze the bottom of Instant pot by stirring the ingredients around till any of the “bits” stuck to the bottom of the pan are removed.
+Add 4 cups of chicken broth or stock, and de-glaze the bottom of the Instant Pot by stirring the ingredients around till any of the “bits” stuck to the bottom of the pan are removed.

 Next add 2 small cubes of chicken bullion, or one large Knorr chicken soft bullion cube.